tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 The most important elements of the BDQ standard are the structure that holds explicit descriptions of what a data quality Test is intended to do, and the consistent structure for reporting the results from the execution of a Test upon data.
 We expect that implementers will implement suites of these Tests that fit their data quality needs (their UseCase), including Tests that are specifically suited for their domain.
 The BDQ standard provides a coherent library of Tests that can be applied to the set of defined bdqffdq:UseCases in BDQ, and considerable thought has gone into describing Tests that isolate particular data quality issues and work together as a coherent suite.

 Results from each Test MUST be produced in the form Response.status, Response.result, and Response.comment, with one Test producing one Response.
 Results MAY include Response.qualifier (see section [4 Extension Points](#4-extension-points-normative)).
 The values of Response.status and Response.result MUST be those specified.
 This standard is agnostic concerning data structures and serializations of a Response.
 The standard is agnostic concerning internationalization and languages of labels applied to human readable presentations of values within a Response.
-See the [Structure of a Response](../../bdqtest/index.md#31-Structure-of-Response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on Responses as RDF or as data structures.
-See section [5.1 The Response Object](#51-The-Response-Object-normative) for further normative guidance on Responses.
+See the [Structure of Response](../../bdqtest/index.md#31-structure-of-response-normative) section of the [BDQ Tests and Assertions](../../bdqtest/index.md) for further normative guidance on Responses as RDF or as data structures.
+See section [5.1 The Response Object](#51-the-tesponse-object-normative) for further normative guidance on Responses.

 Additional Tests that conform to the BDQ standard MUST describe those Tests using the BDQ [Fitness for Use Framework](../../bdqffdq/index.md), those Tests MUST use the same Response structures, and those Tests MUST be related to bdqffdq:UseCases, either those defined in the standard or additional Use Cases.